tangmichele02/Neural-Network-for-Self-Autonomous-Driving---Udacity-Open-Source-Car-Simulator/README.md

 <p align="center">
  <img src=https://user-images.githubusercontent.com/47282229/233204206-e5d2bb41-4341-498a-bfa9-5547fd908b4f.png width="500" height="325">
 </p>

+### Model Testing using Simulator
+This video displays the car driving autonomously using the original model trained with mini-batch gradient descent and ReLU activation function after augmenting dataset by adding noise.

 ## Conclusion - Model
 In conclusion, the project successfully utilized a convolutional neural network model to accurately predict the steering angle of a self-driving car, surpassing some of the best pre-trained models, such as ResNet50, ResNet101, and Xception in our initial testing.
 It's important to point out to the fact that the pre-trained models need to be further tested with different learning rates to ensure the success of our mode.
 The model was designed with multiple convolutional and fully connected layers, along with appropriate ReLU activation function to enable effective feature extraction and decision-making.
 The data augmentation techniques, including adding noise and balancing the data, the choice of mini-batch gradient descent, and the use of dropout layers added to the robustness of the model evident by the fact that it was not overfitting even after 25 epochs -- while using ReLU activation function.
 A significant pitfall worth noting in model testing and training is the computational limitations of the machine, which prevented further testing of the pre-trained models and the use of batch gradient descent.
 So, further testing is essential as explained in the next section.
 Overall, the project highlights the potential of using deep learning techniques, such as convolutional neural networks, to make decisions based on image data and being deployed in developing advanced self-driving car systems.